restkit-tutorials/restkit-tutorials.github.io/_posts/2013-12-28-building-ios-app-with-restkit.markdown

 date: 2013-12-28 07:52:20 +0200
 ---
 How-to build iOS app with RestKit.
 We're building Github Client.
-Part 1
+Part 1.

+In the bottom you'll find link to github repo with code.
 # API
 As an API for our application we'll use so popular [GitHub API](http://developer.github.com/v3/).